pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark Control/Specs & 101/Technical specification for Spark Control's USB cable.md

-# Technical specification for the USB cable
+# Technical specification for Spark Control's USB cable

 9V to USB